 The final episode in the beloved saga leans heavily into nostalgia but it also makes the series feel whole again

 Who, you have to wonder, ever thought it was a good idea to construct a trilogy this way, with different writers vying with storylines on an episode-by-episode basis, totally independent from one another?
 Yet for all the praise The Last Jedi gets for “trying to do something different,” large spells of that film were boring, repetitive, and subversive for the sake of it.
 It was also a Star Wars movie that seemed ashamed to be a Star Wars movie.
 And that’s where the true joy and success of Rise of Skywalker lies: it isn’t ashamed to be a Star Wars film.
-If anything, it’s too enthusiastic, like a person freed from a cult who now walks the earth with an added vigour for life.
+If anything, it’s too enthusiastic, like a person whose close call with death has allowed them to walk the Earth with an added vigour for life.

 Many will argue that this method of pandering is a step backwards.
 But just because Rian Johnson tried to make Star Wars into something else, it doesn’t mean it was necessarily the right move for a series packed with giant space worms and walking carpets.
 Who decided we needed to take this series seriously in the first place?
 Why was Last Jedi seen as a step forward, when for so many Star Wars has always been about the reoccurring themes and patterns and motifs, the synchronicity of the Skywalker saga playing – and replaying – itself out across multiple generations?
 George Lucas based Star Wars on the pulpiest material imaginable and a final film that completes its hero’s arc, ties everything up with a neat bow, and delivers heaps of fan service isn’t exactly ill-fitting.